IdkDwij/Termithon/README.md

-PYINSTALLER             (Another pyinstaller compiler) EZFORMAT                (Simplified disk formatter) ONLY WORKS ON WINDOWS EZSHUTDOWN              (Shutdown or Reboot your PC) ONLY WORKS ON WINDOWS
+PYINSTALLER             (Another pyinstaller compiler) EZFORMAT                (Simplified disk formatter) ONLY WORKS ON WINDOWS EZSHUTDOWN              (Shutdown or Reboot your PC) ONLY WORKS ON WINDOWS WEATHER                 (Gives info about weather in specified location)

 PyPrompt Modes: